The Zero Paradox: A Reader’s Guide

 | ZP-I Illustrated Companion | ZP-I | 2-adic depth diagram, three closed doors + Cauchy passage, complete cycle diagram |

-| ZP-J Illustrated Companion | ZP-J + ZP-J AFA Addendum | Quine atom diagram (⊥ = {⊥}), three-way equivalence table, CC-1/CC-2 as derived propositions, abstraction chain (ValuationStructure → AFAStructure), APG decoration uniqueness |
+| ZP-J Illustrated Companion | ZP-J + ZP-J AFA Addendum | Quine atom diagram (⊥ = {⊥}), directed-graph (APG) view of the Quine atom (self-loop), three-way equivalence table, CC-1/CC-2 as derived propositions, abstraction chain (ValuationStructure → AFAStructure), APG decoration uniqueness |

 | ZP-K Illustrated Companion | ZP-K | Four-way equivalence diagram, computational Quine, execution argument Lean verification |